alexlastoriabutlerjisc/python-tutorial/README.md

 # Python tutorial
-This content will instruct users on working with Jisc/HESA Data Collection and Statistics: Data &amp; Innovation data in Python
+This content will instruct users on working with Jisc/HESA Data Collection and Statistics: Data &amp; Innovation data in Python.
+The intention is not to replicate the thousands of basic Python tutorials, this content should be specifically tailored to using D&I data.

 ## Contents
 ### Working with data